How To Create Your First DigitalOcean Droplet Virtual Server

 How to Log In With a Mac

-- Type "yes" when the prompt asks if you want to connect to the host.
-When prompted, type in the root password that was emailed to you and press enter.
+- If you did not use SSH keys, when prompted, type in the root password that was emailed to you and press ENTER.
 Although the password is entered when you type, it does not show up on the screen for security reasons.

 You will then be connected to your DigitalOcean Droplet.

 To log in to your Droplet on Windows, you will need to have PuTTY, an SSH client, installed on your computer.

 - You can download the program here.
 Choose the Windows installer.